Birds | Dogs | Cats | Horses | Small & Exotic Pets

 Exercise is essential to keep him trim.

-See my Strategy for the Ultimate Dog Food
+See this Strategy for the Ultimate Dog Food

 for your Wire Haired Pointing Griffon